Is An Array Allocated?

 ReDim statement.
 An array is said to be allocated if it consumes memory, has valid lower and

-upper bounds, and contains data (even if that data is the default values for the data type of the array).
-A static array is by
+upper bounds, and contains data (even if that data is the default values for the data type of the array, such as empty strings

 definition always allocated.
 You can never resize, reallocate, deallocate, or release the memory consumed by a static array.